 Finally, a masterpiece, brilliant, pinnacle, perfect game design is Rachel Simmons' Napoleon's Triumph

 .
 I was thrilled to have acquired an in-shrink copy for an excellent price in Jan 2015.

 family of tactical WW2 games are superbly innovative, and handle proper tactics and suppression best in a WW2 tactical game.
-John Butterfield is a master of wargame design.
 Mark Mokszycki's designs for Red Winter: The Soviet Attack at Tolvajärvi, Finland – 8-12 December 1939

 and the upcoming Operation Dauntless: The Battles for Fontenay and Rauray, France, June 1944

 .
-And if it's WW2 miniatures you're into, there is no finer set of rules than Arty Conliffe's masterpiece CrossFire: Rules & Organizations for Company Level WW2 Gaming
+And, of course, John Butterfield is a master of wargame design.
+Finally, if it's WW2 miniatures you're into, there is no better and more innovative set of rules to play then than Arty Conliffe's masterpiece CrossFire: Rules & Organizations for Company Level WW2 Gaming

 Finally, the core idea

 of Ben Hull's company-level wargame that focuses on command and control, Fields of Fire